underscoreio/essential-slick/src/pages/4-combining-actions.md

 ~~~

 The result of running `willRollback` is that the database won't have changed.
-Inside of transactional block, you would see the inserts until `DBIO.failed` is called.
+Inside of transactional block you would see the inserts until `DBIO.failed` is called.

 If we removed the `.transactionally` that is wrapping our combined actions, the first two inserts would succeed,
 even though the combined action failed.